 That's because the scraping action of a tongue scraper collects these coatings (which can range in color from clear, white, yellow, or green, ick!) and removes them from the mouth in one fell swoop.
-While you can, of course, just use a toothbrush to brush the tongue, the unique shape of a tongue scraper helps it remove more bacteria per swipe.
+While you can, of course, just use a toothbrush to brush the tongue, the unique shape of a tongue scraper helps it remove more bacteria per swipe1.

 It can enhance the flavors of your food.

 If you don't take steps to remove buildup on the tongue, your taste buds can become blocked over time.
 This may lead to false cravings or an inability to pick up certain flavors from your food.
 Tongue scraping has been shown to better expose your taste buds and improve taste sensation.